MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

        - **Unverified**

-         **What it is**: Microsoft Advertising hasn’t received any user activity data from the UET tag on your website.
+         **What it is**: Microsoft Advertising hasnâ€™t received any user activity data from the UET tag on your website.
 It can take up to 24 hours for Microsoft Advertising to verify.
 If you still see this status, you either have not added the UET tag tracking code to your website or there is an issue with the setup that you need to fix.

          **What to do:** Nothing